A few days ago, while scrolling through Facebook during my dinner break, I came across this quote, “Writers are more afraid of success than failure.”

 I’ve held many jobs in my adult life, including counseling others, and I knew his comment was HIS baggage.
 The truth is, when pursuing my creative projects, I feel fulfilled and very happy, with gardening a close second, and the main reason I moved to West Virginia was to return to my creative life.
 I felt his ridiculous outburst had nothing to do with me, but I still found myself taking offense until I realized I was speaking to someone who might never understand why I write.
 I let it go.
 I might have muttered under my breath as I walked away, but I can’t be sure.

 Later I thought, are creative and non-creative folks so different from one another?
-Obviously I took his comment to heart, but I was also curious.
+Obviously, I took his comment to heart, but I was also curious.
 What had set him off?
 The fact that I don’t work a traditional nine to five job, or that I work from home and I’m self-sufficient?
 Who knows?
 I only know that he’d ruffled my feathers in a big way.
-Slowly the indignation softened to a slow boil of anger, which finally led to shrugging my shoulders—I know who I am—a writer and an artist.
+Slowly the indignation softened to a slow boil, which finally led to shrugging my shoulders—I know who I am—a writer and an artist.
 His path is his path, and somewhere in our lives, we’d reached a fork in the road.
 I took a completely different path than he and most of my friends did.
 And that’s okay.
 I am doing what I love.

 It took me five years to get my ducks in a row, for my children to graduate from university and find jobs, and for me to gather enough courage to decide to return to my creative life.
 I was driven to write full-time, and when it was time, I jumped off the cliff and landed in the writing life.
 Easy?
 No. Courageous?
 Yes, I believe so.
 Risky?
 Bring it on.
 I was ready.